rgeraldporter/if-alternatives/README.md

 # Alternatives to `if`

-This is a collection of alternatives to using `if` and other conditional block statements in Javascript.
+This is a collection of alternatives to using `if` and other conditional block statements in plain Javascript without module or library dependencies.

 Some reasons to consider alternatives: